enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 It turns out that JavaScript is trying to help us write correct code.

 Statements in JavaScript are separated with a semicolon, i.e. `;`.
-If we forget to add semicolon after a line of code, JavaScript tries to be a good friend and inserts a semicolon for us.
+If we forget to add a semicolon after a line of code, JavaScript tries to be a good friend and inserts a semicolon for us.
 This property is called *automatic semicolon insertion* (ASI).

 In the code above, when JavaScript notices a new line after a `return` statement, it assumes that the intention was to end the code there and return from the function, so it inserts a `;`[1].